-Mr. Staley pointed out that he reduced the balance from \$1 million, because assessments must increase considerably in order to get to the \$1 million.
+Mr. Staley pointed out that he had reduced the R&M Fund balance from the previous \$1 million, because assessments must increase considerably in order to get to the \$1 million.
 The second page of the Long-Range Plan includes what would happen with the assessments for 2026 and for the next four years until 2030, in order to achieve the break even on the General Fund, \$500,000 working balance in the General Fund and \$500,000 R&M balance by the end of 2030.
-To achieve these goals, they must increase the budget by 15.25% in 2026 and subsequent increase of 5% for three years.
-In order to do the big pavement project in 2030, they must have another 15.25% increase.
+To achieve these goals, they must increase the budget by 15.25% in 2026 and subsequent increases of 5% for three years.
+In order to do the big pavement project in 2030, they must have another 15.25% increase in 2030.
 The Board must make a decision on the assessment for 2026 in the next two months, but not the assessment for future years.
 Mr. Witcher recalled that the Board discussed having a nominal increase of 3% per single-family household and not a 15.25% increase and felt that a 3% increase was more reasonable.
 Mr. Staley explained on the Tax Bill, there was a \$2,500 annual assessment.
 About a third was for the operating expense and the other two-thirds for debt service.
 Therefore, this increase only applied to one-third of the amount on the Tax Bill.
-Last year, there was a 15% increase from \$1,001 to \$1,150 or \$3 per week.
+The proposal for 2026 was a 15.25% increase from \$1,001 to \$1,150 or \$3 per week.

 Mr. Greenstein pointed out that the Reunion East CDD would follow what was documented today, so that Reunion East and Reunion West should have the same increase, with the shared expenses, as there was a 57%/43% split cost.
 Mr. Witcher questioned how Reunion Village would affect this overall picture.
 Ms. Adams confirmed that Reunion Village was now fully platted and all of their assessments were on-roll.
 Mr. Staley pointed out that a home in Reunion Village had the same operating assessment as a home on Gathering Drive with the exception of the debt service for Reunion Village.
-Regarding the Long-Range Plan that the Board reviewed at the last workshop, Reunion West needs savings against that plan, in order to hit these targets.
+Regarding the Long-Range R&M Plan that the Board reviewed at the last workshop, Reunion West needs savings against that plan, in order to hit these targets.
 If they could not get these savings, they could not hit these targets and assessments must be increased.
-However, if they had this plan, assessments could be adjusted as needed.
 Mr. Barry liked the plan.